from copy import deepcopy # Lazy import

 [docs]

-"""Get the next item in a nested dictionary.
+"""Get the first value in a nested dictionary.

 Returns